Cassopolis Municipal Building-Cassopolis, Michigan

 The design of the building allows for substantial natural light, taking advantage of high ceilings and clearstory windows throughout.
 The finishes promote a downtown beach atmosphere with natural elements and calming earth tones that contribute to a sense of collaboration and pride.
 The new complex satisfies the needs of Village officials and staff, police, and DPW employees, and most importantly, the citizens it serves.

-The facility was recently honored with an American Institute of Architects Merit Award for 2020.
+The facility was honored with an American Institute of Architects Merit Award for 2020.
 Read that exciting news as published by Leader Publications.